BlasterM5/ponyorigins/README.md

 This datapack mod replaces all the vanilla origins with origins specifically for Mine Little Pony.
 Expand your gameplay with the unique abilities and features of these four legged races.

 Requires [Origins](https://www.modrinth.com/mod/origins) and [Apugli](https://www.modrinth.com/mod/apugli).
 Recommended to have either [Figura](https://www.modrinth.com/mod/figura) or [Mine Little Pony](https://www.modrinth.com/mod/mine-little-pony) for your player model.
 [Custom FoV](https://www.modrinth.com/mod/custom-fov-illusive) mod set to Vanilla Only, or disabled FoV highly recommended (technical limitation in Origins).
-Beware, due to the way the advancements and ascensions work, this mod *replaces* the vanilla Origins, and is incompatible with other Origin mods and datapacks at this time.
-Several of the Pony Origins have similar gameplay functionality to the default Origins.
+Note, this mod *replaces* the vanilla Origins, with some Pony Origins providing similar gameplay functionality to the default Origins.

 <details>
-<summary>Modpack / Server Makers who Still Want to Enable Vanilla and Other Modded Origins
+<summary>Modpack / Server Makers who Still Want to Enable Vanilla Origins
 </summary>
 If you really, really want to have vanilla Origins as well, you will have to manually edit the mod, but that's easy.
 Edit the following line in data/origins/origin_layers/origin.json:
 `    "replace": true,` with `    "replace": false,` and repack the jar.
 Again, this is unsupported and might break some interactions, but I did a best effort to come up with a system that will still cater to non-pony origins.